 “Every person has a different level of emotional maturity.
 It is a matter of what type of self-control we can exercise.
 Those who cannot stand a state of constant change, movement, and physical contact need a way of rationalizing their discomfort.
 Conspiracy theories offer this solution.
 They deny facts, reality, and scientific information and justify their antisocial behavior by pointing to all these paranoid scenarios,” said Anthony Hatzimoysis.
 Looking to the future, Hatzimoysis asserted that “we must all change our attitude.
 Hope is not enough.
 It is courage we lack.
 We ourselves need to become active.”

-The next SNF Dialogues webcast will take place on Wednesday, February 17 as part of the three-day virtual iMEdD Journalism Forum, “Reflect-Reform-Restart.”
-Following the Avant-Première of iMEdD’s inaugural documentary production, Present (Parontes) by Yorgos Avgeropoulos, the SNF Dialogues event will open a direct discussion between journalists and the public on the reality and challenges of journalism and on trusting news information in the midst of a public emergency.
-The Dialogues webcast will feature Avgeropoulos as the main speaker, accompanied by the journalists, photojournalists, and filmmakers who collaborated on the documentary, as well as a live discussion with the audience.
+The next SNF Dialogues webcast will take place on Wednesday, 17 February as part of the three-day virtual iMEdD Journalism Forum, “Reflect-Reform-Restart.”
+Following the Avant-Première of iMEdD’s inaugural documentary production, "Present" (Parontes) by Yorgos Avgeropoulos, the SNF Dialogues event will host a direct discussion between journalists and the public on the reality and challenges of journalism and on trusting news information in the midst of a public emergency.
+The Dialogues webcast will feature Avgeropoulos as the main speaker, accompanied by the journalists, photojournalists, and filmmakers who collaborated on the documentary production, as well as a live discussion with the audience.

 The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).